 - When all the ribbons are secured, find the lining.
 Place the two right sides together.
 The photo below shows the two layers side by side prior to placing right sides together.

 - Re-thread the machine with regular thread in the top and bobbin.
-Using a ½” seam allowance, stitch front to back, leaving an approximate 3″ opening along one long side.
+Using a ½” seam allowance, stitch front to back, following the edge of the lining as your seam allowance guid.
+Leave an approximate 3″ opening along one long side.
 Remember to go slowly around the corners to maintain an even curve and to lock your seam at either side of the opening.

 - Trim back the ribbon side of the seam allowance to ¼” all around except at the opening.
 Leave the seam allowance at the opening the full ½”.